What does a Sales Clerk do?

 Profits of the Business

 Sales clerks are responsible for increasing a company’s profits in addition to providing excellent customer service.
-Customers are sometimes up-sold showing them the advantages of a product that is more expensive or has more features than the one they originally wanted.
+Customers are sometimes up-sold by showing them the advantages of a product that is more expensive or has more features than the one they originally wanted.
 They may also inquire if customers who have decided to purchase a product would like to purchase accessories, such as a stain-resistant fabric treatment spray to go with a new couch.

 By selling house brand items, a sales clerk can sometimes increase profits while also saving a customer money.
-These items are manufactured the company and are only available in the company’s retail outlets.
+These items are manufactured by the company and are only available in the company’s retail outlets.
 They are frequently less expensive than comparable name-brand products, but the company receives a higher profit margin.

 Other responsibilities